 In order to be able to enjoy & share your photos you first have to be able to find them.
-To find your photos fast it’s important to get them all in one place.
+To find your photos easily it’s important to get them all in one place.
 Make sure that your photos are downloaded from your phone, tablet and camera & then scan any older photo prints.
 If you have negatives or slides, those can be converted into digital as well, if they are precious memories you would hate to lose.

-I talk about my preference for photo storage in a previous post about Forever .
+I talk about my preference for online photo storage in a previous post about Forever .
 It’s important that you have a system that will automatically download your pictures from your phone & tablet, then you can upload your camera photos after each event or on a monthly schedule.

 So, how do you find your photos?